 8) QUALIFY YOUR PROSPECTS IN A SMART, HELPFUL WAY

 Gone are the days of using BANT to qualify prospects.
-Inbound Sales uses a cutting-edge exploratory qualification framework: allowing you to collect valuable insights, while empowering buyers to make the right decisions for their business.
+Inbound Sales uses a new exploratory qualification framework: allowing you to collect valuable insights, while empowering buyers to make the right decisions for their business.

 9) Uncover the Prospect's Challenges and Goals